 We all have times in our lives when we feel unhappy.
 We want more, we wish we were further along in our lives, we desire better relationships, we try to push ourselves to achieve more, to move beyond where we are at the moment.
 Sometimes, all that is needed is a change of mind, a change called “acceptance”.
 With this change there comes a sense of peace and a realization that a “change in our thinking “ has brought about the very things we were looking for all along !

-I discovered Mindfulness-based Cognitive Behavioural Therapies in 2007 when I was introduced to Traumatic Incident Reduction as part of my Professional Course, Diploma in Clinical Hypnosis.
-To be a Mindfulness-based Cognitive Behavioural Therapist you must maintain and develop your Mindfulness Practice.
+I discovered Mindfulness-based Cognitive Behavioral Therapies in 2007 when I was introduced to Traumatic Incident Reduction as part of my Professional Course, Diploma in Clinical Hypnosis.
+To be a Mindfulness-based Cognitive Behavioral Therapist you must maintain and develop your Mindfulness Practice.
 Mindfulness is not like Mathematics where you learn the principles, rules, theories and fractions then parrot-teach them to others.
-Please ensure that if you are seeking a Mindfulness-based therapist or teaher that they are themselves still developing and continuing their Mindfulness practice, building on their knowledge, experience and insights into Mindfulness.
+Please ensure that if you are seeking a Mindfulness-based therapist or teacher that they are themselves still developing and continuing their Mindfulness practice, building on their knowledge, experience and insights into Mindfulness.

 My Mindfulness practice has helped me deal with serious illness, bereavement and so many more of the catastrophes of living.
 It has enriched and changed my life for the better.

 Disclaimer: Results are not guaranteed and may vary from person to person.